How to Cope When You’re Envious of a Friend

 Feelings of envy can become particularly salient as we move through life.
-The older we get, the more likely our paths diverge from those of our friends, and the more aware we can be of the things we long for– a lasting relationship, a family, financial security, professional success, the ability to travel, a clean bill of health.
+The older we get, the more likely our paths will diverge from those of our friends, and the more aware we can be of the things we long for – a lasting relationship, a family, financial security, professional success, the ability to travel, a clean bill of health.
 Social media certainly does not make it any easier.
-Everyday, we are exposed to a carefully curated representation of our friends’ and acquaintances’ lives.
-It’s overwhelming positive and inescapable (not to mention unrealistic).
+Every day, we are exposed to a carefully curated representation of our friends’ and acquaintances’ lives.
+It’s overwhelmingly positive and inescapable (not to mention unrealistic).
 It’s enough to make almost anyone feel twinges of envy from time to time.

 Although envy and jealousy are often used interchangeably, they represent distinct, albeit related, emotional experiences.
 At its core, envy is a cluster of feelings, thoughts, or behaviors that come about when someone else, including a friend, has something (or someone) we desire.
 Jealousy, in contrast, occurs when we feel as though someone we are close to is interested or invested in another person.

 When we feel envious or jealous, it’s not uncommon for other difficult emotions to creep up, including sadness, anger, resentment, anxiety, and shame.
 And while it’s perfectly normal to compare ourselves to our friends from time to time, getting caught up in social comparisons can take a serious toll on our happiness, self-esteem, and overall satisfaction with life.
-The more preoccupied we become with a friend’s success or good fortune, the easier it is to questions things like our self-worth or the fairness of the world we live in.
-When envy becomes more pervasive, it can make us act out in unexpected ways, like by distancing ourselves from friends or being passive aggressive.
-Not only can this create conflict, it also takes away from the closeness we feel in even our most secure friendships.
+The more preoccupied we become with a friend’s success or good fortune, the easier it is to question things like our self-worth or the fairness of the world we live in.
+When envy becomes more pervasive, it can make us act out in unexpected ways, like distancing ourselves from friends or being passive-aggressive.
+Not only can this create conflict, it also takes away the closeness we should feel in our most secure friendships.